Efinix-Inc/tinyml/tinyml_vision/README.md

 ## Single Core Design

 - The single-core design executes a single model on one core, requiring fewer hardware resources because only one TinyML Accelerator module is instantiated on the FPGA fabric.
-- Single-core design examples are available and supported on the Ti60F225 (Sapphire SoC), Ti180J484 (Sapphire SoC), and Ti375C529 (Sapphire High-Performance SoC).
+- Single-core design examples are available and supported on the Ti60F225 (Sapphire SoC), and Ti180J484 (Sapphire SoC).

 <br />